Northwest State Community College

-Northwest State Community College is a public community college near Archbold, Ohio.
+Northwest State Community College is a public community college near Archbold, Ohio, United States.
 It is accredited by the Higher Learning Commission.
 Its current president is Todd Hernandez.

 The college is divided into five academic divisions with nearly 70 degree and certificate programs available.
 The five academic divisions are the Allied Health Business & Public Service Division, the Arts & Science Division, the Industrial Technologies Division, the Nursing Division, and the STEM Division.

 History

 In 1968, the Ohio Board of Regents approved the creation of NSCC, then titled "Four County Technical Institute".
 In 1972, the institute was renamed Northwest Technical College.
 In 1994, the institute officially became a community college, changing its name one last time to Northwest State Community College.

 Campus

 The main NSCC Campus in Archbold, OH is a two-story building that is a combination of several different buildings.

-NSCC is also in the process of developing a full-service campus in Van Wert, OH for Paulding and Van Wert County learners.
-On-site learning is expected to begin in 2023.
+NSCC completed developing a full-service campus in Van Wert, OH for Paulding and Van Wert County learners.
+On-site learning began January 2026.